wp-plugins/siteorigin-panels/readme.txt

 Yes, provided your theme is licensed under GPL or a compatible license.
 If you're publishing your theme on ThemeForest, you must select the GPL license instead of their regular license.

 Page Builder is actively developed and updated, so generally I'd recommend that you have your users install the actual plugin so they can receive updates.
+You can try [TGM Plugin Activation](http://tgmpluginactivation.com/).

 = Will plugin X work with Page Builder? =

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.3.7 =
+* Fixed issue with pagination for a post loop on custom home page.
+* Improved ways that a theme can add custom PB element styles.

 = 1.3.6 =
 * Added option to clone the current home page.